 (g) Covering, at all times when in motion, open bodied trucks transporting materials likely to become airborne; and

-(h) Procedures for the prompt removal of earth or other material from paved streets.
+(h) Procedures for the prompt removal of earthen material, dirt, dust, or other material from paved streets.

 (3) Reasonable measures may include landscaping and using vegetation to reduce the migration of material onto public and private roadways.